 The Faculty has published eight (8) articles in national journals.
 The Department of Agricultural Education and Extension published 2 articles on: Proposed Model for Handling Pesticide Containers by Agriculture Teachers in Eswatini; Implementation of Inclusive Education by High School Agriculture Teachers in Eswatini.
 While the Department of Horticulture published 5 articles in national journals.
-These include: The effects of different growing (Symphyotrichum ericoides L.); Efforts towards the reduction in post-harvest losses in cabbage; .Effects of organic fertilisers on growth, yield and nutritional content of snow peas (Pissum sativum var. sacchatum); The management of post-harvest losses of tomato in developing countries; Effects of organic manures on growth, yield and quality of gypsophila Animal Science published one article, which was on the Effect of bacterial culture, fermentation time and inoculum size on quality of emasi produced in the Kingdom of Eswatini.
+These include: The effects of different growing media on the growth and development of white asters (Symphyotrichum ericoides L.); Efforts towards the reduction in post-harvest losses in cabbage; .Effects of organic fertilisers on growth, yield and nutritional content of snow peas (Pissum sativum var. sacchatum); The management of post-harvest losses of tomato in developing countries; Effects of organic manures on growth, yield and quality of gypsophila (Gypsophyla paniculata L.); and the Department of Animal Science published one article, which was on the Effect of bacterial culture, fermentation time and inoculum size on quality of emasi produced in the Kingdom of Eswatini.